 Students will be assigned to a large ensemble based on their major instrument and level of proficiency.
-Seating and ensemble assignments are determined at the ensemble auditions in late August, or by special appointment to be arranged with Marianne the performance coordinator.
+Seating and ensemble assignments are determined at the ensemble auditions in late August and late January of every year, or by special appointment to be arranged with the performance coordinator.

-Chamber Music (Mus 7740x) may be taken when two or more students (with audition approvals) have organized a legitimate chamber ensemble (i.e. one whose members can actually rehearse together on a regular basis and for whom a Conservatory coach can be supplied).
-Professor Maryanne Gythfeldt is the Coordinator of chamber music and questions about ensemble placement and coachings should be referred to her at mgythfeldt@brooklyn.cuny.edu.
-In order to receive a grade, the ensemble must have regular rehearsals and coachings and perform on a chamber concert on campus during the semester registered.
+Chamber Music (Mus 7740x) may be taken when three or more students (with audition approvals) have organized a legitimate chamber ensemble (i.e. one whose members can actually rehearse together on a regular basis and for whom a Conservatory coach can be supplied).
+Professor George Rothman is the Coordinator of chamber music and questions about ensemble placement and coachings should be referred to him at gr@riversidesymphony.org.
+In order to receive a grade, the ensemble must have regular rehearsals and coachings and perform at least one entire piece in a public concert on campus during the semester registered.